Dynein1/Photoreceptor_tracking/README.md

 ### Running the code:

 1. Run 'MSDforztrackingdata.m' to read-in trajectory data and to calculate AvMSD & standard error values.
-Source trajectory file (.xls format) and range of trajectories to be analysed from source file (line 134) need to be specified.
+The range of trajectories to be analysed from source file (line 134) needs to be specified (e.g.: 1, 2, 3,..., n).
+User will be prompted to navigate to source trajectory file (.xls format) upon initiation of the script.

 2. Run 'ztrajectory_gen.m' to convert array trajectory data into matrix 'ztrajectories'.